Ten Still Missing After Norway Mudslide Buries Homes - UrduPoint

 Ten Still Missing After Norway Mudslide Buries Homes

-Oslo, (UrduPoint / Pakistan Point News - 31st Dec, 2020 ) :Rescue workers were still searching on Thursday for survivors from a landslide that destroyed homes in a Norwegian village close to Oslo leaving 10 people unaccounted for, including two children, and 10 injured.
+Oslo, Jan1, 2021 (UrduPoint / Pakistan Point News - 1st Jan, 2021 ) :Rescue workers were still searching on Thursday for survivors after a landslide that destroyed homes in a Norwegian village, leaving 10 people missing, including two children.

-Work continued overnight after a whole hillside collapsed in Ask, 25 kilometres (15 miles) northeast of the capital.
+An entire hillside collapsed in Ask, 25 kilometres (15 miles) northeast of the capital Oslo overnight Tuesday, leading to the evacuation of around 1,000 people.

-Homes were buried under mud and some houses were left teetering on the edge of a crater caused by the slide, with several falling over the edge as the day went on.
+Homes were buried under mud, others cut in two and some houses were left teetering over a crater caused by the slide, with several falling over the edge.

-"Now there's daylight and that will help us in our work with better visibility," he said.
+"It's very sad, absolutely indescribable.
+Terrible," resident Markus Olsen told AFP at the bleak, snow-swept scene.

+Toril Hofshagen, a Norwegian official involved in rescue operations, told NTB news agency that people had to be evacuated because conditions were unstable.

-Police said one of the 10 people hurt had been seriously injured and was transferred to Oslo for treatment.
+Police said 10 people had been injured including one seriously who was transferred to Oslo for treatment.

 Prime Minister Erna Solberg visited the village on Wednesday and described the landslide as "one of the largest" the country had seen.